Multivariate Fidelities: Multivariate classical fidelities

 Next, we state that the Matusita multivariate fidelity obeys a uniform continuity bound, which quantifies its deviation in terms of the deviation of corresponding probability distributions in two different tuples of probability distributions.
+To quantify the deviation of corresponding probability distributions, we employ the Hellinger distance, defined for two probability distributions $p$ and $q$ as

-\begin{proposition} [Uniform continuity of Matusita multivariate fidelity] \ \\ Let $\left( p_{1},\ldots,p_{r}\right) $ and $\left( q_{1},\ldots,q_{r}\right) $ be two tuples of probability distributions, and let $\varepsilon>0$ be such that $\frac{1}{r}\left( \sum_{i=1}^{r} \left[ d_H (p_i, q_i) \right]^2 \right) \leq\varepsilon$, where $ d_H (\cdot, \cdot) $ is defined in \eqref{eq:Helinger_classical}.
+\begin{proposition} [Uniform continuity of Matusita multivariate fidelity] \ \\ Let $\left( p_{1},\ldots,p_{r}\right) $ and $\left( q_{1},\ldots,q_{r}\right) $ be two tuples of probability distributions, and let $\varepsilon\geq 0$ be such that $\frac{1}{r}\left( \sum_{i=1}^{r} d_H (p_i, q_i)^2 \right) \leq\varepsilon$, where $ d_H (\cdot, \cdot) $ is defined in~\eqref{eq:Helinger_classical}.
 Then,

 \end{proposition}

 \begin{proof} See \Cref{sec:proof-unif-cont-Matusita}. \end{proof}